Breaking quadrature exactness: A spectral method for the Allen--Cahn equation on spheres: Conclusions and discussions

 \section{Conclusions and discussions}

-In this paper, we proposed a novel quadrature-based spectral method for solving the Allen--Cahn equation on spheres.
+We proposed a novel quadrature-based spectral method for solving the Allen--Cahn equation on spheres.
 For the new method, we studied its $L^{\infty}$ stability, energy stability, and the effective maximum principle proposed recently by Li in \cite{MR4294331}, based only on assumptions regarding the degree $N$ of the polynomial numerical solutions.
 These theoretical results differ from those in the Allen--Cahn literature in the sense that there is no need to assume any Lipschitz property of the nonlinear term in the Allen-Cahn equation or any \emph{a priori} $L^{\infty}$ boundedness of the numerical solutions.
 Moreover, the new method is proved to be suitable for long-time simulations because the time stepping size is independent of the diffusion coefficient $\nu$ in the equation.
 We summarize our main theoretical results in Table \ref{tab:map}.
-Our discussion is for the particular scenario where desirable data samples may not be acquirable from certain quadrature points, which may occur when full access to the initial condition $u_0$ is not possible and only a set of samples without prescribed locations is available.
+Our discussion also addresses the specific scenario where desirable data samples may be unavailable at certain quadrature points.
+This can occur when full access to the initial condition $u_0$ is restricted, and only a set of samples without prescribed locations is available.
 From the perspective of numerical analysis, our analysis also aligns with the recent trend in re-accessing the necessity of quadrature exactness, because what matters in practice is the accuracy for integrating non-polynomial functions.

-Our discussion is for spheres, and the new method is different from those for the Allen--Cahn equation on the Euclidean spaces.
-In particular, we use coordinates intrinsic to spheres and sphere-based meshes to discretize the Allen--Cahn equation.
-It is substantially different from the approach of parameterizing the spherical domain by the spherical coordinate system and then using the Euclidean-based coordinates for discretization.
-Hence, the new method is consistent with the dimension of the original problem and it maintains intrinsic properties on spheres.
-Indeed, the new method can also be extended to closed smooth surfaces diffeomorphic to spheres, see, e.g., the manipulation of the change of variables in \cite{graham2002fully}).
+Our approach discretizes the Allen-Cahn equation using intrinsic spherical coordinates.
+This differs fundamentally from methods that first parameterize the sphere in spherical coordinates then apply Euclidean-based discretization - an approach that inevitably encounters coordinate singularities at the poles (where the transformation's Jacobian becomes singular).
+By working entirely within the sphere's intrinsic geometry, we avoid these numerical issues while preserving the domain's geometric properties.
+The method extends naturally to any closed surface diffeomorphic to a sphere, see, e.g., the manipulation of the change of variables in \cite{graham2002fully}.